-- Certain payments spread over a period of at least 10 years or over your life or life expectancy (or the lives or joint life expectancy of you and your beneficiary) - Required minimum distributions after age 70-1/2 (if you were born before July 1, 1949) or age 72 (if you were born after June 30, 1949) or after death; - Hardship distributions - ESOP dividends - · Corrective distributions of contributions that exceed tax law limitations - Loans treated as deemed distributions (for example, loans in default due to missed payments before your employment ends) - Cost of life insurance paid by the Plan - Payments of certain automatic enrollment contributions requested to be withdrawn within 90 days of the first contribution - Amounts treated as distributed because of a prohibited allocation of S corporation stock under an ESOP (also, there will generally be adverse tax consequences if S corporation stock is held by an IRA) - Distributions of certain premiums for health and accident insurance
+- Certain payments spread over a period of at least 10 years or over your life or life expectancy (or the lives or joint life expectancy of you and your beneficiary); - Required minimum distributions after age 72 (or after death); - Hardship distributions; - ESOP dividends; - Corrective distributions of contributions that exceed tax law limitations; - Loans treated as deemed distributions (for example, loans in default due to missed payments before your employment ends); - Cost of life insurance paid by the Plan; - Payments of certain automatic enrollment contributions requested to be withdrawn within 90 days of the first contribution; and - Amounts treated as distributed because of a prohibited allocation of S corporation stock under an ESOP (also, there will generally be adverse tax consequences if S corporation stock is held by an IRA.)

-The Plan administrator or the payor can tell you what portion of a payment is eligible for rollover
+The Plan administrator or the payor can tell you what portion of a payment is eligible for rollover.